 - (m) Leptomeningeal cysts or Arteriovenous Fistula.

-History of persistent post-traumatic symptoms (310.2) that interfere with normal activities or have a duration of greater than 1 month is disqualifying.
+History of persistent post-traumatic symptoms (310.2) that interfere with normal activities or have a duration of greater than one month is disqualifying.
 Such symptoms include, but are not limited to headache, vomiting, disorientation, spatial disequilibrium, impaired memory, poor mental concentration, shortened attention span, dizziness, or altered sleep patterns.

 Infectious Diseases of the Central Nervous System

-Current or history of acute infectious processes of the central nervous system, including, but not limited to meningitis (322), encephalitis (323), or brain abscess (324), are disqualifying if occurring within 1 year before an examination, or if there are residual neurological defects.
+Current or history of acute infectious processes of the central nervous system, including, but not limited to meningitis (322), encephalitis (323), or brain abscess (324), are disqualifying if occurring within one year before an examination, or if there are residual neurological defects.

 History of neurosyphilis (094) of any form, including but not limited to general paresis, tabes dorsalis or meningovascular syphilis, is disqualifying.

 Current or history or narcolepsy or cataplexy (347) is disqualifying,

 Current or history of paralysis, weakness, lack of coordination, chronic pain, sensory disturbance or other specified paralytic syndromes (344) is disqualifying.

 Epilepsy (345) occurring beyond the sixth birthday, unless the applicant has been free of seizures for a period of five years while taking no medication for seizure control, and has a normal electroencephalogram (EEG) is disqualifying.
 All such applicants will have a current neurology consultation with current EEG results.